EvilBytecode/GoDefender/README.md

 - **Parent Anti-Debug**: Detects if the parent process is attempting to debug the current process.
 - **Kill Bad Processes**: Terminates known malicious processes detected on the system.
 - **Detects Usermode AntiAntiDebuggers**: ScyllaHide..
 (BASIC)
+- **Internet Connection Check**: Check if internet connection is present.

 ### Process

 This module focuses on critical processes that should be monitored or protected.